Hélène de Montgeroult: Under the Restoration and the July Monarchy

-In 1826 the Marquise was once again widowed after a fatal accident befell the Count.
+In 1826 de Montgeroult was once again widowed after a fatal accident befell the count.
 During this period, her health started to decline so badly that she left Paris 1834 to settle with her son in Italy: first in Padua, then Pisa, and finally in Florence.
 She died there on 20 May 1836 and was buried in the cloisters of the Basilica Santa-Croce.